The Honest Guide to Choosing Between Cancún, Playa del Carmen & Tulum

 Tulum highlights

 - The long shoreline of Tulum is divided into extraordinary beaches.
-They’re known throughout Mexico for their gorgeousness and huge size.
-And even if you are not staying on the beach you can find amazing beach clubs where you can enjoy and relax in a laid-back and yet stylish ambiance.
+They’re known throughout Mexico for their gorgeousness and massive size.
+And even if you are not staying on the beach, you can find amazing beach clubs where you can enjoy and relax in a laid-back and yet stylish ambiance.

-- Since it’s a very long strip, there is always a spot with no crowds easily available on the beaches in Tulum.
+- Since it’s a very long strip, there is always a spot with no crowds readily available on the beaches in Tulum.

 - The downtown in Tulum is where you can take a walk, enjoy the cafes, and go shopping as well.
 It’s also quite decent for an enjoyable nightlife experience.

 - Tulum isn’t as walkable as Playa del Carmen, but it’s also not as hard to explore around as Cancun.
-All you need is a bike and you can go around seeing everywhere in town.
+All you need is a bike, and you can explore everything in town.

 - There are so many breathtaking cenotes around Tulum, and you can use your bike rental to get to some of these as well.

-If you have a small budget but what to stay in Tulum check out the top 13 cheap hotels in Tulum
+If you have a small budget but want to stay in Tulum, check out the top 13 cheap hotels in Tulum

-- The Tulum Archaeological Site is an extremely unique feature of the town.
-It’s not only one of the most important archaeological sites in the state, it’s also the only one facing the Caribbean sea.
+- The Tulum Archaeological Site is a highly unique feature of the town.
+It’s not only one of the most important archaeological sites in the state, but it’s also the only one facing the Caribbean Sea.
 The lush views offered from it are nowhere else to be found.

-- Apart from the archaeological site, many other nature-rich locations, like the Coba ruins and Sian Ka’an Biosphere Reserve, aren’t very far from Tulum either.
+- Apart from the archaeological site, many other nature-rich locations, such as the Coba ruins and Sian Ka’an Biosphere Reserve, are also not far from Tulum.

 - Tulum’s eco-friendliness extends to human well-being as well.
-You will find lots of vegan-friendly restaurants and eateries, and many yoga places in Tulum to replenish your body and mind.
+You will find numerous vegan-friendly restaurants and eateries, as well as many yoga studios in Tulum, to replenish your body and mind.

-- There is also a variety of restaurants in Tulum serving Mexican cuisine, but also Italian, and international, so food-lovers of every kind are all covered when visiting Tulum.
+- There is also a variety of restaurants in Tulum serving Mexican cuisine, as well as Italian and international options, so food lovers of every kind are all covered when visiting Tulum.

 - Compared to Cancun and Playa del Carmen, Tulum is a far more peaceful destination.
-The bohemian and eco-chic atmosphere of the town is great for a relaxing vacation.
+The bohemian and eco-chic atmosphere of the town is excellent for a relaxing vacation.

 - 24 minutes (27 km) from Akumal.